 Neurology: Protecting Your Child’s Nervous System

-Cancer treatments – including chemotherapy, radiation therapy, and surgery – can sometimes cause headaches, difficulty walking, seizures, or issues with thinking and problem solving.
-Our pediatric neurologists understand that your child’s developing nervous system requires special care during treatment.
+Cancer treatments — including chemotherapy, radiation therapy, and surgery — can sometimes cause headaches, difficulty walking, seizures, or issues with thinking and problem solving (“cognitive function”).
+Pediatric neurologists on the MSK Kids team understand that your child’s developing nervous system requires special care during treatment.

 Cardiology: Caring for Your Child’s Heart